psnaz/bilingual-mama/README.md

 ## TESTING

 I have tested this project manually and completed also some auto testing via the online validation services.
+See the full details on a separate page [HERE.](https://github.com/psnaz/bilingual-mama/blob/main/TESTING.md)

 ## DEPLOYMENT

-### Deployment to Heroku
+### Deployment to Heroku !!!!!!!!

 This site was deployed to Heroku pages by taking the following steps: